ulasahin/PictureUploadWebSite/README.md

 ##Technologies Used
 - **Front-End:** Angular, Node.js, Javascript, Typescript, HTML, CSS, Media Queries(For mobile device compatibility.)
-- **Back-End:** Java 22, Maven, Spring Boot Framework (Spring Security, Spring Boot Web, Spring Boot Data JPA, etc.), Mapstruct, Swagger, Lombok, PostgreSQL
+- **Back-End:** Java 22, Maven, Spring Boot Framework (Spring Boot Web, Spring Boot Data JPA, etc.), Mapstruct, Swagger, Lombok, PostgreSQL

 There is also a version of this site created without Back-End and using Firebase. ([see](https://github.com/ulasahin/PictureUploadWebService-Firebase))